nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 "Your web server is not yet set up properly to allow file synchronization because the WebDAV interface seems to be broken."

-At the Nextcloud community forums a larger `FAQ <https://forum.owncloud.org/viewtopic.php?f=17&t=7536>`_ is maintained containing various information and debugging hints.

 Outdated NSS / OpenSSL version
 ------------------------------